Enter the dividend payment amount, dividend payments per year, and the share price into the calculator to determine the stock yield.

 SY = DA * DPY / SP

-- DPY is the dividend payments made per year
+- DPY is the number of dividend payments made per year

 Stock Yield Definition

 What is a stock yield?
-A stock yield is a ratio of the total dividends paid per year over the initial share price of the stock.
-This term is also often used interchangeably with dividend yield.
+A stock yield is a ratio of the total dividends paid per year (per share) divided by the share price.
+When the current market price is used, it is the standard dividend yield.
+When an investorโs purchase price is used, it is commonly called yield on cost.

 Example Problem